 - They’re students, so they rely on student loans;

-- They’re very, very careful financially and have perfected the art of living cheaply and budgeting in London over the years;
+- They’re very, very careful financially and have perfected the art of living frugally;

-- They use their overdraft or credit cards to afford to live in London each month (being perpetually in your overdraft is unfortunately common amongst young people in London);
+- They use their overdraft or credit cards to afford to live in London each month (living in your overdraft is unfortunately very common in London);

 - They get financial help from family;